-Niue is famous for its sea tracks, but the two to five-minute walks that most sea tracks are might not satisfy your inner-hiker.
+Niue is famous for its sea tracks but the two to five-minute walks, that most sea tracks are, might not satisfy your inner hiker.
 Because, yes, as much as people like to think Niue is a part of New Zealand, the tropical island is certainly not like New Zealand when it comes to hiking (and many other things)!
-Nevertheless, you can still find a few sea tracks that are longer than the average, as well as bike trails that you can use for hiking for a more complete outdoors experience.
+Nevertheless, you can still find a few sea tracks that are longer than the average, as well as bike trails that you can use for hiking for a more complete outdoor experience.
 We go through some of our favourite hikes in Niue in the list below!

 1. Togo Chasm Sea Track

 One of the longest sea tracks in Niue, it can almost be considered a hike taking about 20-45 minutes to walk one way depending on how keen you are.
 The Togo Chasm Sea Track starts in the Huvalu Forest Conservation Area, taking you through a stunning example of the Niue rainforest as you head toward the coast.
 You’ll emerge at exposed clifftops with a formed trail taking you between weathered pinnacles.
 The Togo Chasm itself is reached via a long rung ladder.
 You can go as far as climbing on top of the boulders at the back of the chasm where the waves on the other side block your path.
 Return the same way.
 See more sea tracks on the same side of the island in the 8 Best Sea Tracks on the East Coast of Niue.